corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/token-sdk-introduction.md

 Use this method to add multiple token moves to a transaction.
 The [partiesAndAmounts] parameter specifies which parties should receive amounts of the token, with possible change paid to [changeHolder].

 {{< note >}}
-Change refers to any change due to the party using their token for something that doesn't come to the full value of the token.
+Change refers to any change due to the party using their token for something that does not come to the full value of the token.
 Like when you pay in a shop with cash, and you might get change from your $100 bill.
 {{< /note >}}

 You can use this method to combine multiple token amounts from different issuers if needed.